jkcoxson/rusty_libimobiledevice/README.md

 ## Usage
 Add the crate and path to your cargo.toml, and add either ``static`` or ``dynamic`` to the features list.
 This will determine how the library is linked.
 By default this is dynamic.
 You can also use the ``vendored`` feature to build libimobiledevice at compile time.

+Check the [tools](tools) directory for full examples of how to use this library.
+It has many common use-cases.

 To list devices detected by a usbmuxd daemon, you can use the following example.
 ```rust
 // Include the idevice module.
 Will be needed in most scenarios.